Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 1. The Project Leader will represent Homebrew publicly, manage all day-to-day technical decisions, and resolve disputes related to the operation of Homebrew between maintainers, members, other contributors, and users.

-2. The Project Leader will be elected annually by Homebrew members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) election.
+2. The Project Leader will be elected annually by Homebrew members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

 3. Any vacancy of the Project Leader will be filled by appointment of the PLC.